December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 Planning, records and learning for next season

 With hive manipulations at a minimum, December is an ideal time to focus on planning and education.
 Your records from the year – whether in a notebook or in a digital system such as the BeezKnees HiveTag members area – are now especially valuable.
+This is also a good time to reflect on weak colonies, autumn losses and whether problems were more likely linked to varroa, starvation, damp, stress or wider colony health issues.

 - Review which colonies were strong, gentle and productive, and which need improvement or requeening.